sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

    * Noticing identical database entries

-   * Standard databases included with sage should be immutable
    * SAGE [http://www.initd.org/pub/software/pysqlite/doc/usage-guide.html interface] to sqlite [:sqlite-tutorial: creating your own database using sqlite in sage]